• Skip to primary navigation

 cherry tomato tart | AFoodCentricLife.com

 This savory tomato tart makes beautiful use of sweet cherry tomatoes.
 The gluten-free crust is easy to press into the tart pan with your fingers.
-No rolling out pastry.
-The crust can be assembled in about 10 minutes then baked and cooled ahead of time.
-Serve the tart warm with a big crisp, green salad for a light meal.
+The crust can be assembled in about 12 minutes then baked and cooled ahead of time.
+Serve the tart warm with a big crisp, green salad and Balsamic dressing.

 Ingredients